boydx/geosalad/PITCHME.md

 ```

 ---
+## Advantages of each?
+@ul[squares]
+* Lists are easy to search/build
+* Tuples are fast to access
+* Dictionaries are so tidy!
+@ulend

+---
 ## DataFrame
-A two-dimensional tabular data structure and the primary data structure for pandas
+A two-dimensional tabular data structure and the primary data structure for pandas.
+NOT a built-in data type.

 ```python
 import pandas as pd